-Learned advocate for the applicant on the other hand argues that the Tribunal being a creature of the statute cannot go beyond reference and also cannot enter into the question of validity of the reference.
-In support of his contention he cites the decision of the Hon'ble Supreme Court in National Engineering Industries Ltd. Vs. State of Rajasthan reported in (2000) 1 SCC 371 and of the Hon'ble Calcutta High Court in Mecon Limited Vs State of West Bengal reported in 2001 (1) CHN 333.
+Learned advocate for the applicant, on the contrary, contends that the Tribunal being a creature of the statute cannot go beyond reference and also cannot enter into the question of validity of the reference.
+In support of his contention he cites the decision of the Hon'ble Calcutta High Court in Mecon Limited Vs State of West Bengal reported in 2001 (1) CHN 333.
 He further submits that the refusal of employment is certainly an industrial dispute in the light of the amendment of Section 2A in West Bengal.
 On this point, he cites the decision of the Hon'ble Calcutta High Court in Jagdamba Motors Vs. State of West Bengal reported in 2009 (4) CHN 67.
-He further submits that the company had filed writ petition before the Hon'ble Court where it wanted the framing of additional issue to the effect that whether the workman voluntarily abandoned his employment / engagement and therefore the employer-employee relationship between the company and the applicant stood admitted.
-He further submits that raising of dispute with the employer first is not a sine qua non for raising industrial dispute and existence of the industrial dispute as a matter of fact is only relevant and on this score he cites the decision of the Hon'ble Supreme Court in Sambhunath Goyal Vs. Bank of Baroda reported in 1978 (1) LLJ 484, of the Hon'ble Karnataka High Court in Vinayaka CNC Centre Pvt.
-Ltd. Vs. Presiding Officer - 5 reported in 2019 - III - LLJ - 711 (Kant.) and of the Hon'ble Calcutta High Court in WWA, Cossipore English School Vs. State of West Bengal reported in 20 18 (4) CHN (Cal.)
-718. He further contends that when the applicant did everything in his control to get back his employment he cannot be said to have abandoned his employment and his livelihood.
-The poor workman is before this Tribunal to get his employment back and he has no intention to abandon his service.
+He further submits that the company had filed writ petition before the Hon'ble Court where it wanted the framing of additional issue to the effect that whether the workman voluntarily abandoned his employment / engagement and therefore the employeremployee relationship between the company and the applicant stood admitted.
+He further submits that raising of dispute with the employer first is not a sine qua non for raising industrial dispute and existence of the industrial dispute as a matter of fact is only relevant and on this score he cites the decision of the Hon'ble Calcutta High Court in WWA, Cossipore English School Vs. State of West Bengal reported in 2019 (1) CalLJ 547.
+He further contends that the applicant is running from pillar to post for getting his service back and he could not give up his livelihood in any manner by allegedly abandoning his service.
+He submits that there cannot be any presumption of abandonment of service by the workman.
 On this point he cites the decision of the Hon'ble Supreme Court in G.T.
-Lad Vs. Chemicals & Fibers India Ltd. reported in 1979 Lab.
-I.C.
-290. He contends that the company has not produced any material to show that on which date the applicant abandoned his service.
-No notice was served upon the applicant.
-He further submits that if the applicant was an impostor how he was allowed to work in the company for such a long time.
-He further submits that the company never took any legal step including the lodging of FIR against the applicant on the ground that he was an impostor and he entered into the employment fraudulently.
-He further submits that if the applicant was a budli worker there was no question of his joining or abandonment of employment.
-Referring to the cross-examination dated 04.01.2019 of OPW-1 where the witness made statement to the effect that probably in 2002 the applicant stopped to continue his employment, the learned advocate submits that such statement itself shows that the applicant continuously worked in the company.
+Lad Vs. Chemicals & Fibers India Ltd. reported in 1979 (1) LLJ 257.
+He contends that the company has not produced any material to show that on which date the applicant abandoned his service.
+No notice was served upon the applicant in connection with the alleged abandonment and the theory of abandonment of service by the applicant is not believable.
+He further submits that if the applicant was an impostor he could not be allowed to work in the company for such a long time.
+He further submits that the company never lodged FIR against the applicant alleging that he was an impostor and he entered into the employment fraudulently.
+He further submits that if the applicant was a budli worker there was no question of his joining or abandoning employment.
 He further submits that no attendance register or salary register has been filed by the company.
-He further submits that the applicant was refused employment without service of any notice or show-cause which is totally against the principles of natural justice as the company could not take away the livelihood of the applicant by simply refusing employment to him.
-In support of his contention he cites the decision of the Hon'ble Supreme Court in D.K.
-Yadav vs. J.M.A.
-Industries Ltd. reported in 1993 (II) LLJ 696.
-He further submits that the workman has been wrongfully refused employment and he was not gainfully employed anywhere as such he is entitled to get the relief of reinstatement with back wages.
-On this score, he cites the decision of the Hon'ble Supreme Court in Deepali Gundu Surwase vs. Kranti Junior Aadhyapaka Mahavidyalaya reported in (2013) 10 SCC 324 and in Mackinnon Mackenzie and Company Limited vs. Mackinnon Employees' Union reported in (2015) 2 SCC (L & S) 66.
-He concludes his argument submitting that the company wrongfully deprived the applicant of his employment and therefore he is entitled to the relief of reinstatement with full back wages.
+He further submits that the applicant was refused employment without service of any notice or show-cause against the principles of natural justice taking away the livelihood of the applicant by simply refusing employment to him.
+He further submits that the workman has been wrongfully refused employment and he was not gainfully employed anywhere as such he is entitled to get full back wages.
+On this score, he cites the decision of the Hon'ble Supreme Court in Deepali Gundu Surwase vs. Kranti Junior Aadhyapaka Mahavidyalaya reported in 2013 (12) JT 322, Jasmer Singh Vs State of Harvana reported in (2015) 4 SCC 458 and in Jayantibhai Raojibhai Patel Vs. Municipal Council, Narkhed reported in 2019 (17) SCC 184 SCC.
+He concludes his argument submitting that the company wrongfully took away the employment of the applicant and therefore he is entitled to the relief of reinstatement with full back wages.